 In this tutorial, I will show you how to make a simple fire alarm circuit that detects nearby fire in a small radius and the sensor activates the op-amp LM358 to produce the output Sound through a buzzer.

-Fire alarm circuit is a part of the security systems which helps in detecting or preventing essential damages in shopping malls, flat houses, shops, offices and many more
+A fire alarm circuit is a part of the security system which helps in detecting or preventing essential damages in shopping malls, flat houses, shops, offices and many more

-There are many types of a small fire alarm that exists like LM358 alarm, NE555 timer alarm, LM341 alarm, transistor type alarm, and few more, in this project I will going to use the LM358 op-amp ic.
+There are many types of small fire alarm that exists like the LM358 alarm, NE555 timer alarm, LM341 alarm, transistor type alarm, and a few more, in this project, I will going to use the LM358 op-amp ic.
 I will also show you the detailed circuit schematic, circuit connections, circuit working, video tutorials, and also its applications.

 If you know more about how fire alarm works then check out Fire Alarm Fundamentals

 - LM358 Op-Amp

 - 4.7 KΩ Resistor

 - 5V Power Supply